-1 with criminal convictions, the revisor shan place a short description of, and a citation to, the new 2 enactment in the appropriate location of the relevant code.
-3 (d) The Revisor shall make available in a single document or volume, the full text of: 4 (1) the title Collateral Sanctions from the [State Code]; 5 (2) the title Collateral Sanctions from the [State Administrative Code]; 6 (3) all provisions of the [insert name of enacting state] Constitution imposing 7 collateral sanctions or disqualifications on persons with convictions; and 8 (4) all provisions of state law offering relief from collateral sanctions or 9 disqualification.
-10 (e) The document in subsection (d) shall be: 11 (1) called the [State] Compendium of Collateral Sanctions and Provisions for 12 Relief; 13 (2) in addition to other methods of distribution, made available without charge or 14 the Internet; 15 (3) published within four months after adoption of the title Collateral Sanctions 16 in the [State Code] or [State Administrative Code], whichever is later; and 17 (4) updated at least annually.
-18 Comment 19 20 21 22 23 24 25 26 In a very real sense, having the status of "felon" is like being a regulated industry.
+1 (A) the list of citations and descriptions contained in the compilation, 2 although intended to be comprehensive, is not necessarily complete; 3 (B) there are additional collateral sanctions and disqualifications that are 4 not listed in the compilation imposed by the laws or regulations of the United States and of other 5 states; and 6 (C) the citations and descriptions in the compilation are not substantive 7 and may not be used to construe, expand, or limit the meaning of any law or regulation.
+8 (b) The Revisor shall make available in a single document, the full text of: 9 (1) the compilations prepared in subsection (a); 10 (2) all provisions of the [insert name of enacting state] Constitution imposing 11 collateral sanctions or authorizing disqualifications; and 12 (3) all provisions of the law of this state offering relief from collateral sanctions 13 or disqualifications, and all provisions describing the procedure for seeking relief.
+14 (c) The document required in subsection (b) shall: 15 (1) in addition to other methods of distribution, be made available without charge 16 on the Internet; 17 (2) be published within [four months] after preparation of the tables; and 18 (3) be updated at least after each regular session of the Legislature.
+19 Comment 20 21 22 23 24 25 In a very real sense, having the status of "felon" is like being a regulated industry.
 In effect, each state already has a title of its code called Collateral Sanctions , regulating the legal status of this group in scores or hundreds of ways.
 But instead of publishing these laws together in volume "C" of the code, the statutes have been divided up and scattered.
-The sanctions have proliferated unsystematically, with a prohibition on persons with felony convictions obtaining one kind of license popping up in one corner of a state's code, a prohibition on obtaining some other kind of government employment appearing in an agency's regulations.
+The sanctions have proliferated unsystematically, with a prohibition on individuals with felony convictions obtaining one kind of license popping up in one corner of a state's code, a prohibition on obtaining some other kind of government employment appearing in an agency's regulations.

-While some disabilities may be well-known, such as disenfranchisement and the firearms prohibition, in most jurisdictions no judge, prosecutor, defense attorney, legislator or bureaucrat could identify all of the statutes that would be triggered by violation of the various offenses in the state's criminal code.29 Although the information would be useful to many people, including judges, prosecutors, defense lawyers and those supervising persons with convictions, as well as legislators and other policymakers, it would be extremely costly for any of them to develop the information on their own.
+While some disabilities may be well-known, such as disenfranchisement and the firearms prohibition, in most jurisdictions no judge, prosecutor, defense attorney, legislator or bureaucrat could identify all of the statutes that would be triggered by violation of the various offenses in the state's criminal code.29 Although the information would be useful to many people, including judges, prosecutors, defense lawyers and those supervising individuals with convictions, as well as legislators and other policymakers, it would be extremely costly for any of them to develop the information on their own.
 The dispersion of these laws and regulations defeats the purpose of having published codes in the first place.

-Section 3(a) proposes that Revisors of Statutes create new titles of state codes and state administrative codes, with short descriptions of, and cross-references to, all provisions creating collateral sanctions and disqualifications.
-None of the provisions would be moved from their current locations in the code, but there would be a single place that readers could go to to understand the state of the law.
-No substantive change in the meaning of the laws is intended through this compilation, and the titles would so state.
-Yet, collecting collateral sanctions from a state's code and administrative regulations would make the formal written law knowable to those who use and will be affected by it.
+Section 3(a) proposes that Revisors of Statutes create tables of statutes and regulations, with short descriptions of, and citations to, all provisions creating collateral sanctions and disqualifications.
+These tables would not be positive law, but would be appendices to the relevant titles of the state code, and the code of regulations, and would be made available separately.
+These tables would create a single document that readers could consult to understand the state of the law.
+No substantive change in the meaning of the laws is intended through this compilation, and the tables would so state.
+Yet, collecting collateral sanctions from a state's code and administrative regulations, and describing them in simple, plain language, would make the formal written law knowable to those who use and will be affected by it.